 While the pandemic has brought a bike boom with it, few in the industry are cracking out the champagne just yet.
-Sure, things are going well now, but the shipping backlog is keeping more than a few people awake at night, much of public-facing industry, including racing, is stuck in limbo and nobody knows how things are going to evolve next.
+Sure, things are going well now, but the shipping backlog is keeping more than a few people awake at night, much of the public-facing industry (including racing) is stuck in limbo, and nobody knows how things are going to evolve next.
 Do you order more stock, hoping that sales will carry on at their current level?
 What if the boom is followed by a crash?
-Do you reinvest your rewards in new ideas or start building a warchest in case things get bad?
+Do you reinvest your rewards in new ideas or start building a war chest in case things get bad?

 What Constitutes Value From a Sponsored Athlete?John Oldale, Marin Bikes